Seung Sae Hong, PhD

 My research focuses on materials physics of low-dimensional quantum materials.
 By combining atomic-scale materials synthesis and nanomaterial manipulation, I aim to design and harness the emergent properties from artificial material platforms.
 The current and previous research topics include complex oxides, topological insulators, and 1D/2D nanomaterials.

-I am starting my research group at the Unversity of California, Davis (Materials Science & Engineering) from January 2020.
-The research group will focus on 2D quantum and energy materials.
+I joined the Unversity of California, Davis (Materials Science & Engineering) in January 2020.
+My research group focuses on 2D quantum and energy materials.
 Interested students are encouraged to apply for the graduate program at UC Davis MSE and contact me.